mfucci/node-matter/CONTRIBUTING.md

 In the case that write access to the main repository were granted to contributors the following rules should be applied:

-* External API changes and significant modifications ought to be subject to an internal pull-request to solicit feedback from other contributors.
+* External API changes and significant modifications should use pull requests to solicit feedback from other contributors.
-* Internal pull-requests to solicit feedback are encouraged for any other non-trivial contribution but left to the discretion of the contributor.
 * As a reviewer, upon approval, don't merge the PR, let the author do the final merge and associate post merge tasks if any.

-"Internal-pull-request" means that also with direct commit access to the main repository a PR from another branch on the repo is used.

 ### Code Style